ytyeoh/event/README.md

 ## ceremonies
 ### 1st  emcee
-For opening event and gift souvenir by PCCC YES TMC people.
+For opening event and gift souvenir by Mark Tan陈凯业.

 ### 2nd Emcee
 For the rest of event by Ines team.